-Imagine you pick a bad host or a plugin that doesn’t work.
-Also, you need to write all the content, research affiliate programs, so we probably talk about an entire month to set something up what you can actually call a “site”.
+Imagine you pick a bad host or a plugin that doesn’t work and you need to figure out what’s going on.
+Also, you need to write all the content, research affiliate programs, so we probably talk about an entire month or two to set something up what you can actually call a “site”.

 I want to make sure you understand that building a site is a lot of hard work.
+It is NOT passive income.
 If you have a job, you will do it on the side in your spare time.
 This could cause some strains but in the end it will be worth it.

 You will need to host your website/blog somewhere.
 Most guides just tell you to use the host they are promoting with their affiliate link and don’t really explain much.
 I want to give you some practical insights.
 Choosing a good host is an art and somewhat of a gamble.

 Your host is a big component in determining your website speed.
-One second delay in site loading can decrease your visitor bounce rate by 7 percent, so it’s pretty important.
-There are also times when you cannot resolve something by yourself and lack of quality customer service will cut across your project.
-At the same time you don’t want to overpay if you don’t use your services.
+One second delay in site loading can increase your visitor bounce rate by 7 percent, so it’s pretty important.
+There are also times when you cannot resolve something by yourself and lack of quality customer service will cut across your project and it’s not worth it.
+At the same time I agree that you don’t want to overpay if you don’t utilize your host’s service limits.

-Even if you are on a shoestring budget, get $1/month hosting.
+As a good compromise, even if you are on a shoestring budget, I recommend that you at least get $1/month hosting.
 Literally you can get cheap hosting for $10 a year.
 This is a good compromise when you start out, as you get 24/7 customer service, a faster server and even a real SSL certificate for free.
 But also understand that this is not a plan you keep forever, you will eventually need to upgrade when you need more resources, but in the meantime it is a great compromise.

 Different Server Types